+This campaign was previously known as the Holiday Lottery Responsible Gambling Campaign.
+The name was changed in response to requests from lottery organizations and feedback from our global stakeholders.
 The new name enables lotteries all over the world to participate.
 It avoids the word ‘holiday,’ which in many global cultures describes what American English-speakers might call ‘vacation.’
 It provides flexibility to expand the responsible giving message for all the occasions where children and minor teens might receive lottery tickets as gifts throughout the year.
 And it is a short name, which is easier to use in social media and advertising.

 Whether or not it is legal for minors to participate in lottery games in your area, a responsible gambling message is always appropriate.
 The campaign continues to be endorsed and receives support from the World Lottery Association (WLA), European Lotteries (EL), and the North American Association of State and Provincial Lotteries (NASPL).

-along with numerous international lotteries, non-lottery organizations, and many NCPG members.
+100% of Canadian and U.S. lotteries participated again in 2021 in the campaign along with numerous international lotteries, non-lottery organizations, and many NCPG members.

 During December and the winter holidays season, participating lottery organizations may choose to engage in different levels of public engagement classified as Lottery level 1, 2 or 3.
 These levels are intended to assist lotteries in planning their participation as well as to provide metrics that can be used in acknowledgment programs by NCPG, NASPL, WLA, and other organizations.
 Non-lottery organizations are welcome to join the Campaign and are encouraged to partner with their state lottery (where applicable) to support this important message.

-Participants are also encouraged to become NCPG members (either as individuals or organizations) in order to receive updates on the campaign and to broaden their knowledge in problem gambling and responsible gambling.
+Participants are also encouraged to become NCPG members (either as individuals or as organizations) in order to receive updates on the campaign and to broaden their knowledge in problem gambling and responsible gambling.
 As members, they may also nominate themselves or others for the annual NCPG National Award for this campaign.

 LOTTERY LEVEL 3